inexor-game/archinstall/README.md

 # archinstall

 a small script to bootstrap archlinux in minutes.

-This repository is kept as simple as possible.
-Fork it, create your own flavour.
+This is used to bootstrap the Archlinux inexor-machines.

 My work is licensed under the MIT-License.